 Instructions

-- Put the fruit in a large bowl, add the brown sugar, mix lightly and let stand for about 30 minutes, until the natural juices from the peaches are released.
+- Put 4 cups peach slices in a large bowl, add ½ cup light brown sugar, mix lightly and let stand for about 30 minutes, until the natural juices from the peaches are released.

 - Put the remaining peaches in the bowl where you mixed them with the sugar.
 No need to use and wash another bowl.

-- Mix lightly and let cool completely before using.
+- Remove from the stove, mix in ¼ teaspoon vanilla extract and add this mixture to the peaches.
+Mix lightly and let cool completely before using.
 See Notes below for dessert ideas.

-- Cover with plastic wrap or transfer to an airtight container and refrigerate for 4-5 days or freeze if not using it anytime soon.
+- Cover with plastic wrap or transfer to an airtight container and refrigerate up to 5 days or freeze if not using it anytime soon.

 Frances says